RF3/VMwareVMX/README.md

       -e, --encrypt      encrypt in_file
       -f, --force        force overwriting out_file
       -g, --guestos      set the guestOS parameter
+      -G, --guestinfo    set the guestInfo parameter
       -h, --help         display this message
-      -i, --ignore       ignore some errors preventing decryption of a corrupted in_file -n, --new          after decrypt, use new parameters for encrypt -p, --password     set the password (default: ask for it) -r, --remove       decrypt, remove line(s) found in file and encrypt in_file -v, --version      print the version string and exit -x, --hashrounds   used for the number of hash rounds of the encryption key
+      -i, --ignore       ignore some errors preventing decryption of a corrupted in_file -n, --new          after decrypt, use new parameters for encrypt -p, --password     set the password (default: ask for it) -r, --remove       decrypt, remove line(s) found in file and encrypt in_file -v, --version      print the version string and exit -x, --hashrounds   used for the number of hash rounds of the encryption key (default: 10,000)

 #### Decrypt an encrypted VMX config file: